 Which style of yoga?

-Ashtanga Mysore, Iyengar, Vinyasa-while stemming from the tradition of a common guru, they have developed into different approaches to yoga.
+While stemming from the tradition of a common guru, Iyengar and Vinyasa yoga have developed into different approaches to yoga.
 Read more about which style might best suit you.

 styles of yoga